-Class teachers complete a register at the beginning of each morning and afternoon session.
+Class teachers/Teaching Assistants complete a register at the beginning of each morning and once during the afternoon session.
 Marking the attendance registers twice daily is a legal requirement.
 (The Education (Pupil Registration) (England) Regulations 2006).
 Teachers mark pupils present, absent or late via SIMs (electronic data recording system).
-The class teacher will notify Mrs Rowson and Mrs Button of children whose attendance is causing concern.
+The class teacher or of children whose attendance is causing concern.

-It is the responsibility of the Attendance Officers to ensure:
+It is the responsibility of Sam Ansell (Attendance Officer) to ensure:

 - Attendance and lateness records are up to date

-- The appropriate attendance code is entered into the register (National Attendance Codes)
+- The appropriate attendance code is entered into the register (see National Attendance Codes)

-- Parents are informed annually of child’s attendance figure with school reports twice per year or sooner if attendance is below 95%.
+- Parents are informed of the child’s attendance figure with school reports twice per year or sooner if attendance is below 95%.

 Children Missing Education

-No child may be removed from the school roll without consultation between the Headteacher and the Attendance Service.
-Where a child is missing from education, Local Authority guidance should be followed.
+No child should be removed from the school roll without consultation between the Headteacher/ Attendance Officer and the Inclusion and Attendance Service when appropriate.
+Please see the circumstances below:-

-At Downs View Infant School the register is taken at 8.50 am and 1.00 pm (12.45 pm for Reception pupils).
-Pupils arriving after these times must enter school by the main entrance and report to reception where their name and reason for lateness will be recorded.
+At Downs View the register is taken between 8.40am-8.50am am and 12.45pm (EYFS and 1.00pm (Year 1 and 2).
+Pupils arriving after these times must enter school by the main entrance and report to Reception where their name and the reason for lateness will be recorded.
 The pupil will be marked as late before registration has closed (Code ‘L’).

-The register will close at 9.10 am.
+The register will close at 9.10 am and 1pm.
 Pupils arriving after the register has closed will be marked as late after registration (Code ‘U’) and this will count as an unauthorised absence.

-Frequent lateness will be discussed with parents and may be referred to the Familiy Liaison Officer (FLO) and/or School Liaison Officer (SLO, previously EWO).
+Frequent lateness will be discussed with parents and may be referred to the Family Liaison Officer (FLO) or Headteacher and/or School Liaison Officer (SLO, previously EWO).
 The Headteacher or Deputy Headteacher will frequently challenge parents at Reception and have regular discussions with parents where this is a re-occurrence.
 The impact that lateness has on the child will be pointed out to the parent/carer.
 It can provide grounds for prosecution or Penalty Notice.

 Penalty Notice Proceedings for Lateness

-- 10 incidents of late arrival after the registers have closed in a term may lead to a referral to the Attendance Service (AS) for a Penalty Notice Warning Letter
+- 10 incidents of late arrival after the registers have closed during any possible 100 school sessions leads to a Penalty Notice Warning Letter.

 - The Penalty Notice Warning Letter sets out 15 school days during which no unauthorised absence is to be recorded

 - If unauthorised absence is recorded during the 15 day period, a Penalty Notice(s) will be issued (one per parent per child)

-- Where a Penalty Notice is not paid within 28 days of issue, AS may instigate court proceedings
+- Where a Penalty Notice is not paid within 28 days of issue the Local Authority will instigate court proceedings

-Only the Headteacher can authorise absence.
-Where there is doubt, the Headteacher, on behalf of the governing body, should take a consistent approach.
-The absence must be unavoidable.
-The Headteacher is not obliged to accept a parent’s explanation, a letter or telephone message from a parent does not in itself authorise an absence.
+Only the Headteacher can authorise absence using a consistent approach.
+The Headteacher is not obliged to accept a parent’s explanation.
+A letter or telephone message from a parent does not in itself authorise an absence.
 If absences are not authorised, parents will be notified.